-There are 1307 services that supply water to approximately 3900 residents of North Brookfield, around 85% of the town's population.
+There are 1313 services that supply water to approximately 3900 residents of North Brookfield, around 85% of the town's population.

-Our current staff consists of Jamie Flamand, Superintendent; Robert Peterson, Lead Operator; Richard Kennan, Operator and Kelly Valeri, Administrative Assistant.
-Robert Peterson was promoted to Lead Operator this year.
-Jamie Flamand was promoted to Superintendent while Richard Kennan moved to a part time position as our 3rd Operator in preparation for retirement and assisting with additional support to the new Superintendent.
-These three men attend classes each year to increase their knowledge of drinking water issues and to satisfy the requirements of the DEP needed to keep their licenses current.
+Our current staff consists of Jamie Flamand, Superintendent; Robert Peterson, Lead Operator; Zachary Ramaska, Operator and Kelly Valeri, Administrative Assistant.

+The Water Superintendent and Water Operators attend classes each year to increase their knowledge of drinking water issues and to satisfy the requirements of the DEP needed to keep their licenses current.
+Mass DEP has re-classified our treatment plant from a class 2 facility to a class 3.
+Superintendent Jamie Flamand has attended, completed and passed education courses necessary to operate the plant at this new classification.

-Kelly Valeri handles all the office duties and billing.
-Kelly also processes the billing for the Sewer Department in an agreement with the two departments and the BOS office to help streamline costs.
+Kelly Valeri handles all the water department office duties and billing.
+Kelly also processes the billing for the Sewer Department.
 She is also responsible for recording and reporting to Mass DEP and other various state and national agencies.